pfertyk/ray_tracer/README.md

 camera.render_image(scene)
 ```

 This ray tracer can render spheres, planes and circles.
 It uses 3 different light sources: ambient, sun and point.
-Lighting model includes specular reflections, as well as reflected light rays (for creating mirror surfaces).
+The lighting model includes specular reflections, as well as reflected light rays (for creating mirror surfaces).

 ## Samples

-Sample images below have been generated using 3 scenes from the ```Examples``` module.
+Images below have been generated using the functions from the ```Examples``` module mentioned earlier (image size set to 1280x720).

 ![image1](samples/water_molecule.png)
 ![image2](samples/reflecting_sphere.png)